Muffin1604/ott_analytics/README.md

 ## Notes
 - Charts use Chart.js CDN.
-- SQLite is used for simplicity.
-For production, switch to Postgres/MySQL.
+- SQLite is used for Database.
-- The seed command creates ~10 users, 20 videos, 150 watch sessions.
+- The seed command creates ~20 users, 50 videos, 500 watch sessions.